Have an interview with Deloitte Consulting coming up? If so, you’ll want to know what to expect and how to prepare.

 Make sure you take your time during the interview to compose yourself and structure your thoughts.
 It’s tempting to launch into responding straight away but give yourself space to think through your answer first to make sure you don’t miss something or forget an important point.

 Tip 4: Utilize a Framework and Develop a Hypothesis

 Using a business framework or an issue tree helps you drill down into the heart of the problem.
 This means you’re more likely to develop a hypothesis that solves the key issue the client is facing.

-Keep referring back to your issue tree and hypothesis during the interview to make sure your analysis is logical and hasn’t gone down a rabbit hole!
+Keep referring back to your issue tree and hypothesis during your Deloitte interview to make sure your analysis is logical and hasn’t gone down a rabbit hole!

 Tip 5: Structure Your Recommendation

 Present your analysis in a clear and structured way.
 Start with the main takeaway — your recommendation.
-Then walk the interviewer through your analysis in a logical way, highlighting the most important points and explaining how they led you to draw the conclusion you have.
+Then walk your Deloitte interviewer through your analysis in a logical way, highlighting the most important points and explaining how they led you to draw the conclusion you have.